mmcgarry92/MyDataAnalysis/README.md

 # MyDataAnalysis
-A repository to share examples of my personal data analysis projects,
+A repository to share examples of my personal data analysis projects.